aj03794/fundamentals-of-software-architecture-2nd-edition/README.md

 - **An architecture quantum establishes the scope for a set of architectural characteristics** - it features:
     - Independent deployment from other parts of the architecture
     - High functional cohesion
-    - Low external implementation static couplin
+    - Low external implementation static coupling
     - Synchronous communication with other quanta
 - *Establishes the scope for a set of architectural characteristics*
     - Architects use the architecture quantum as a boundary for delineating a set of architectural characteristics, usually operational ones